 - evidence of the assignment from designer to applicant (if applicable);

-- indication of the product and class(es) for the design;
+- an indication of the product and class(es) for the design;

 - information about multiple designs (if applicable).
 Multiple designs may be included in the same application if they are all in the same class or if they are ornaments to the main design object;

-- confirmation of whether the application is to be filed in colour or black and white;
+- confirmation as to whether the application is to be filed in colour or black and white;

 - images of the design.
 There is no specific requirement on the number of images, but the entirety of the product must be clearly visible.
 The images can be supplied by email in jpg format and preferably 300 dpi resolution.
 Dotted lines may be used to show parts of the product for which design protection is not sought;